Fox-ML-infrastructure/FoxML_Core/DOCS/01_tutorials/training/AUTO_TARGET_RANKING.md

 ## Quick Start

+**Note**: GPU acceleration is automatically enabled for target ranking when available.
+See [GPU Setup Guide](../setup/GPU_SETUP.md) for configuration.

 ### Step 1: Create or Edit Experiment Config

 Create a new experiment config file (or edit an existing one) in `CONFIG/experiments/`: